Olo Fiti Vaai

-Olo Fiti Afoa Vaai (formally known as Levaopolo Talatonu Vaai) is a Samoan politician and Cabinet Minister who has served as the minister of Works, Transport and Infrastructure since 2021.
+Olo Fiti Afoa Vaai (formerly known as Levaopolo Talatonu Vaai) is a Samoan politician and former Cabinet Minister who served as the minister of Works, Transport and Infrastructure from 2021 to 2025.

 Personal life

-Vaai was educated at Avele and Samoa College before studying for a Bachelors degree in Telecommunications Engineering at Auckland University of Technology.
+Vaai was educated at Avele College and Samoa College before studying for a bachelor's degree in Telecommunications Engineering at Auckland University of Technology.
 He subsequently worked for the Samoa Airports Authority as a technical manager and then assistant chief executive.
 He is from a political family, and his uncle Leilua Manuao served as a Member of parliament for 40 years.